Certifications / Microsoft

 Choosing an Azure VM class might seem daunting at first, but once you break down what each Azure VM tier offers, choosing a VM instance is easy.
 So, let's get started!

-First, let's separate Azure VMs by age.
-One of the biggest differences between Azure VM tiers is how old the hardware is used for those tiers.
+One of the biggest differences between Azure VM tiers is the age of the hardware used for those tiers.
 The A, B, D, and G series VMs use older hardware like Ice Lake and Broadwell CPUs.
 The E, F, H, L, M, and N series utilize newer Intel Scalable Xeon and AMD Epyc CPUs.

 The Azure N class VM instance is in a league of its own.
 This Azure VM class is the only one that includes GPUs.
 It should be noted that the Azure N VM instances use Nvidia Tesla GPUs, so they do not have access to a dedicated graphics processor.
 Therefore, if you want to create your own cloud gaming service or need GPU acceleration for ML applications, you need the Azure N VM class.
 Full stop.